-- Discard lids or set them aside, and bake in a 350 degree oven for 45 minutes for 1-pound cans, 60 minutes for 2-pound cans.
-Crust will be very brown; brush top lightly with butter.
+- Discard the lids or set them aside, and bake in a 350 degree oven for 45 minutes for 1-pound cans, 60 minutes for 2-pound cans.
+The crust will be very brown; brush the top lightly with butter.

 - Let cool for 30 to 40 minutes on a cooling rack.

-- Tap end of can on a counter to loosen bread, and allow it to slowly drop down and out of the can.
+- Tap the end of the can on a counter to loosen the bread, and allow it to slowly drop down and out of the can.